cmateu/galstreams/README.md

 A MWstreams object can be easily created as follows:

-	mwsts=galstreams.MWStreams(verbose=True)
+	mwsts=galstreams.MWStreams()

-Running this in verbose mode will print the each of the library’s stream names as they are initialized (it's getting long, so, perhaps don't).
+Running this in verbose mode (verbose=True) will print the each of the library’s stream names as they are initialized (it's getting long, so, perhaps don't).
 The resulting object, mwsts, contains the footprint information for each of the stream tracks in the library.
-By default the MWStreams object will only create the default track for each of the distinct stellar streams in the library (see Mateu 2022).
+By default the MWStreams object will only create one default track for each of the distinct stellar streams in the library (see Mateu 2022).
 To explore all tracks available you can set implement_Off=True.

 Each stream track is referenced by it's unique TrackName.
 Since the MWStreams is just a dictionary, you can list the available TrackNames by doing:

   mwsts.keys()

+You can also query the MWStreams object using the get_track_names_for_stream method to find the TrackNames for all the streams that match a given string.
+For example:

+  mwsts.get_track_names_for_stream('Pal')

+this will print a list of all the streams that contain the string 'Pal'.

 The MWStreams object also has a *summary* attribute, a Pandas DataFrame summarising properties for all the stream tracks in the library:

   mwsts.summary.head()